hashicorp/consul/website/source/docs/agent/http.html.markdown

 # HTTP API

 The main interface to Consul is a RESTful HTTP API.
-The API can be used for CRUD for nodes, services, and checks.
+The API can be used for CRUD for nodes, services, checks, and configuration.
 The endpoints are versioned to enable changes without breaking backwards compatibility.

-All endpoints fall into one of 4 categories:
+All endpoints fall into one of 5 categories:

+* kv - Key/Value store
 * agent - Agent control
 * catalog - Manages nodes and services
 * health - Manages health checks